holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

       function hello() {
 ```

-Wait for Holochain to connect and then make a zome call:
+Wait for Holochain to connect, and then make a zome call:

 ```javascript
         holochain_connection.then(({callZome, close}) => {